spovondra/island_power_configurator_client_v1/README.md

 ### `npm run build`

-Builds the app for production to the build folder.
-It optimizes the build for the best performance.
+Builds the app for production.

 ---